Electrical Power Monitoring

 A Positive Impact on Operating Costs

-READING ELECTRIC, a leading supplier of electro-mechanical equipment, services, and problem solver for Industrial and Commercial customers for over 50 years provides technical information to the Region’s Residential, Commercial and Industrial Community.
+Reading Electric, a leading supplier of Electro-Mechanical Equipment Services & Problem Solving for Industrial and Commercial customers for over 50 years provides technical information to the Region’s Residential, Commercial and Industrial Community.
 This Bulletin provides information on the importance of electrical power quality and its impact on electrical equipment and operating costs.

 Much of the electrical equipment in an industrial facility requires high-quality electricity; it will not tolerate sags, swells, transients, or harmonics, and it certainly will not tolerate power outages, no matter how short-lived.
 It is important to note that 80 percent of all power quality and reliability problems occur inside end-user’s facilities.
 These power disturbances are caused by large loads turning on simultaneously, improper wiring and grounding practices, the start-up of large motors, and “electronic” equipment that can be both a source and victim of power quality phenomena.
 These disturbances can interrupt production lines, cause damage to products and equipment, result in lost orders or transactions, corrupt data communication and storage.

-FOR ADDITIONAL INFORMATION contact READING ELECTRIC for electrical equipment efficiency solutions and an opportunity to let READING ELECTRIC’s over 50 years of expertise serve you.
+Contact Us Today for Electrical Equipment Efficiency Solutions and an opportunity to let Reading Electric’s over 50 years of expertise serve you.